-emission{ix}: is the emissions attributed to a specific geographical feature (e.g. a grid, line, point or administrative boundary) within the spatial surrogate dataset x;
+emission{ix}: is the emissions attributed to a specific geographical feature (e.g. a grid, line, point or administrative boundary) within the spatial proxy dataset x;

-emission: is the total national emission for a sector to be distributed across the national area using the (x) surrogate spatial dataset;
+emission_t: is the total national emission for a sector to be disaggregated across the national area using the (x) proxy spatial dataset;

-valueix - jx : are the surrogate data values of each of the specific geographical features within the spatial surrogate dataset x.
+value{ix-jx}: are the proxy data values of each of the specific geographical features within the spatial proxy dataset x.